 - How do I get my internship site approved?

-Students perform their own internship search using a variety of resources: industry websites and job boards, program suggestions, Career Development: CCA Works Job Board, Weekly Picks, and Career Expo, networking, and personal contacts.
+Students perform their own internship search using a variety of resources: industry websites and job boards, program suggestions, Career Development resources (CCA Works Job Board, Weekly Picks, and Career Expo); networking, and personal contacts.

 Prior to starting work, students must obtain site approval from the program’s internship coordinator; early verification of the internship site is critical to obtaining credit for the internship, especially if the site is located outside of the United States.

-To receive credit for internships located outside of the United States, obtaining site approval from the is required.
-International students must contact CCA ISAP for instructions and requirements related to employment in the United States and abroad.
+(To receive credit for internships located outside of the United States, obtaining site approval from the internship coordinator is required.
+International students must contact CCA's ISAP for instructions and requirements related to employment in the United States and abroad.)